 In all Honors option credit courses, a TYPED contract specifying the project, the due dates, and the grading criteria must be completed and signed by both the faculty member and the Honor student.
-The original contract is turned in to the Honors Program Office Coordinator by Thursday, September 4, 2014 for (Fall 2014).
+The original contract is turned in to the Honors Program Office Coordinator by Thursday, February 5, 2015 for (Spring 2015).
 Incomplete or unclear contracts will be returned to the student for revisions and are due back within 72 hours.
 Failure to turn the contract in on time will result in removal from the Honors Program and loss of scholarship money.

 English Faculty and Students please note: